CMB-NCSA/skyviewer/Readme.md

 $ ./build.sh

 ...
-This is the same as running:
+# This is the same as running:
 $ docker build -t registry.gitlab.com/cmb-ncsa/aladin-lite:v3.2.0 --build-arg v3.2.0 .
 ...

-Now we want to clone aladin-lite and work and load that copy into the container
+# Now we want to clone aladin-lite and work and load that copy into the container
+# For example:
 $ cd ~/skyviewer-dev/skv-home
 $ git clone -b v3.2.0 https://github.com/cds-astro/aladin-lite.git